Vintharas/js13k-spaceshooter/README.md

 ## Prioritize

-- [*] all types of planets, suns
+- basic art for all types of planets!
+- AI enemy with basic following AI and shooting
+  - enemy with basic AI
 - Map generation
-  - [*] divide map in sectors
-  - [*] generate sectors with a star and some planets
-  - [*] cover background with stars.
-Considered using game pool from kontra but in the end I created a custom sort of pool cuz I didn't want to handle it via ttl/get (just update the position of the farthest stars)
   - BUG: there appears to be an issue where stars aren't displayed after the ship has been moving for a while.
 PROBABLY due to the position reaching maxInteger.
 We can solve this by using both position and sectors. (so we never go over the position maxInteger)
   - create a map of a starting number of sectors
   - separate sectors by some distance of "empty" space
   - reuse objects using object pool